Bhanwari Devi: As a saathin

 In 1985, Bhanwari Devi became a saathin ("friend"), a grassroots worker employed as part of the Women's Development Project (WDP) run by the Government of Rajasthan.
 As part of her job, she took up issues related to land, water, literacy, health, Public Distribution System, and payment of minimum wages at famine relief works.
 In 1987, she took up a major issue of the attempted rape of a woman from a neighbouring village.
 All of these activities had the full support of the members of her village.
-However, in 1992, Bhanwari found herself alienated, when she took up the issue of child marriage which is still widely practiced in India despite being illegal.
+However, in 1992, Bhanwari found herself alienated, when she took up the issue of child marriage which was still widely practiced in India despite being illegal.

 Bhanwari's intervention

-In 1992, the state government of Rajasthan decided to launch a campaign against child marriage during the fortnight preceding the festival of Akha Teej, which is considered an auspicious date for marriages.
+In 1992, the state government of Rajasthan decided to launch a campaign against child marriage during the fortnight preceding the annual Jain and Hindu spring festival of Akha Teej, which is considered an auspicious date for marriages.
 Many child marriages take place during this festival.
 WDP members were tasked with convincing local villagers not to conduct child marriages, a task that Bhanwari took up, along with prachetas and members of the District Women's Development Agency (DWDA).
 The campaign was largely ignored by the villagers and faced disapproval from local leaders, including the village headman or pradhan.

 One family which had arranged such a marriage was that of Ram Karan Gurjar, who had planned to marry off his nine-month-old daughter.
 Bhanwari made attempts to persuade the family against carrying out their wedding plans.
 Since many Gujar families seemed determined to go ahead with child marriages, the Sub-Divisional Officer (SDO) and the Deputy Superintendent of Police (DSP) started making rounds of the village.
 On 5 May, the day of Akha Teej, the Deputy Superintendent of Police (DSP) and SDO went to Bhateri village to stop the marriage of Ram Karan Gurjar's infant daughter.
 While they succeeded in preventing the marriage from taking place on the day of Akha Teej, the marriage took place at 2 a.m. the next day.
 No police action was taken against this.
 However, the villagers associated the police visits with Bhanwari Devi's efforts.
 This resulted in social and economic boycott of Bhanwari and her family.
 The villagers stopped selling milk to the family or buying the earthen pots they made.
 Bhanwari was forced to leave her job when her employer was roughed up, while her husband was beaten up by another Gujar.